IBM’s Turnaround Under Lou Gerstner, -Business & Management Lessons, Case Study

 IBM’s board of directors had chosen a list of suitable candidates for the leadership position and Lou Gerstner was at the top of the list.
 After several rounds of discussions, the hiring team felt that Lou Gerstner would be the right person to lead the company.

 The majority of experts were aghast on hearing the selection.
 A non-technologist for a hardcore technology company?
 Were they hastening IBM’s decline?
-Media ridiculed Lou’s selection.
+The media ridiculed Lou’s selection.

 The Rationality Behind Selection